rogeruiz/srht-figsay/README.md

 ## Usage

-Here's an example which uses the text `hello` and the found `larry3d` with a width of `80` and an alignment of `center` below.
+Here's an example which uses the text `hello` and the font `larry3d` with a width of `80` and an alignment of `center` below.

 ```sh